Rehabilitation planning meetings

 Meetings will differ in their context: early after admission from a trauma ward; end of elective hospital admission; an outpatient with long-standing problems where a crisis has arrived; someone left too dependent and ill to return home and no longer needing rehabilitation; an acute illness has altered the prognosis; and so on.
 Each context will lead to different reasons for or expected outcomes from the meeting, even though the purpose will almost always include making decisions about future actions and drawing up plans.

 Every meeting should start with a discussion and agreement about the main reason for the meeting and what other purposes it may be fulfilling.
-Therefore, the meeting should always begin by setting it in context, leading to the outcomes expected from the meeting.
+Therefore, the meeting should always begin by setting it in context, leading to the outcomes expected from the forum.
 This part of the meeting often reveals disparate expectations from different people attending.
 Discovering this at the beginning allows discussion and clarification, making the meeting more productive.

 - clinical events or changes